kylekingcdn/sparkless/README.md

 # Spark(less)
-Sparkless is a Qt-based command line program that automatically updates a sparkle appcast.xml file.
+Spark(less) is a Qt-based command line program that automatically updates a sparkle appcast.xml file.
 Upon completion Sparkless will facilitate usage for other developers' needs.

 ----